injectionmethod/m_Launcher/README.md

 - What are the thread priorities? | Thread priority is next to useless on modern machines however on older computers they help out a lot, see here: https://shorturl.at/nvyDW

-Features
-- Memory Injection: m_Launcher enables external debugging and game modding through memory injection techniques.
-This feature allows users to modify game behavior and explore the internals of running applications.

-- Self-Installation: The entire m_Launcher application can be installed using just the executable file.
-No additional installation steps or dependencies are required, making it hassle-free for users to set up.

-- Game Backup: Backing up your games is made simple with m_Launcher.
-You can easily create and manage backups of your games, ensuring that your progress and settings are safely stored.

-- Memory Reading: Similar to Cheat Engine, m_Launcher provides memory reading capabilities for applications launched through it.
-This allows users to analyze and manipulate in-memory data of running games and applications.

-- Open Source: m_Launcher is an open-source project, which means the source code is publicly available.
-This encourages community contributions and allows users to customize and improve the launcher according to their needs.

 Usage
 Installation: Simply run the m_Launcher executable to install the launcher.
 No additional steps are required.